ioda-net/geo-infra/docs/sysadmin/server-setup.rst

     .. attention::

-      On Debian based systems, you must correct the user to ``sphinxsearch``
+      On Debian based systems, you must correct the user to ``sphinxsearch`` in the unit file.

   - Reload systemd daemons: ``systemctl daemon-reload``